 I must admit that, despite the presence of people that one admires like Tim Burton and Johnny Depp and being a much more lavishly produced than the original, I was disappointed with Charlie and the Chocolate Factory.
 It is hard to exactly put one’s finger on what the problem is.
 Certainly, the film has everything that one expects of a Charlie and the Chocolate Factory – zany absurdism, Roald Dahl-esque just desserts fates for horrid children, Burton-esque eccentricities and Johnny Depp giving an expectedly strange performance.
 Somehow it doesn’t blend into a satisfying whole.
 The backstory and parental reconciliation adds new things but there is the sense that the remake does not need them – the first film worked perfectly well the first time around without them, here it just seems the modern obsession with motivation having been taken too far.

 Roald Dahl’s other films are the short-lived anthology tv series Way Out (1961), which Dahl wrote for and hosted; the screenplays for the James Bond film You Only Live Twice (1967), the children’s film Chitty Chitty Bang Bang (1968) and the psycho-thriller The Night Digger (1971); the anthology series Tales of the Unexpected (1979-81), which he also hosted and adapted his macabre short stories for.
-The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Tim Burton and Henry Selick’s animated James and the Giant Peach (1996), the animated Fantastic Mr. Fox (2009) and Steven Spielberg’s The BFG (2016), all adapt his children’s books.
+The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Tim Burton and Henry Selick’s animated James and the Giant Peach (1996), the animated Fantastic Mr. Fox (2009), Steven Spielberg’s The BFG (2016) and The Witches (2020), all adapt his children’s books.

 Charlie and the Chocolate Factory was parodied in Epic Movie (2007).